TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/slice.rst

 .. c:function:: int PySlice_GetIndicesEx(PyObject *slice, Py_ssize_t length, Py_ssize_t *start, Py_ssize_t *stop, Py_ssize_t *step, Py_ssize_t *slicelength)

    Usable replacement for :c:func:`PySlice_GetIndices`.
-Retrieve the start, stop, and step indices from the slice object *slice* assuming a sequence of length *length*, and store the length of the slice in *slicelength*.
+Retrieve the start, stop, and step indices kutoka the slice object *slice* assuming a sequence of length *length*, and store the length of the slice in *slicelength*.
 Out of bounds indices are clipped in a manner consistent with the handling of normal slices.